Shiyamii/bigdata-sandbox/README.md

 This repository contains a Docker image and a Docker Compose configuration to create a local Big Data sandbox.
 The provided image installs and prepares several common components of a Big Data ecosystem:
-SSH, Hadoop (HDFS + YARN), Hive, Sqoop, Kafka, Oracle NoSQL (KVStore) and a Jupyter server.
+SSH, Hadoop (HDFS + YARN), Mongodb, Hive, Sqoop, Kafka, Oracle NoSQL (KVStore) and a Jupyter server.

+> For the moment only Hadoop, Mongodb & Oracle NoSQL (KVStore) have been verified to work correctly in this setup.

 This README explains what is in the `Dockerfile` and the `docker-compose.yml`, which ports are exposed, which environment variables are available, and how to build / run the service on a local machine (Windows, cmd.exe shell).